 * Dollar index rises to highs last seen in mid-February

 * Upbeat ISM helps lift sentiment after some confusion over correction

-* Soft German inflation cements expectations of ECB action
+* Soft German inflation cements expectations of ECB action this week

 * China data, Australia rate decision next in focus

 SYDNEY, June 3 (Reuters) - The dollar hovered at its highest in over three months against a basket of major currencies early on Tuesday, having risen on the back of upbeat U.S. data and with the euro still in the doldrums.

 Trading was choppy overnight reflecting some confusion after the U.S. Institute for Supply Management corrected its manufacturing activity index for May to 55.4, from a below-consensus reading of 53.2.
 The ISM said it had to make the correction due to an error in applying the seasonal adjustments.